umbane/carbon-project/README.md

 * Implementation of an 'honest-broker' verification system.
 * Explore autobidding & time-of-use windows.
 * Implementing aC as a governance token within a DAO.
-* Holders of aC NFTs will possess right to vote on DAO decisions.
+* Outline how holders of aC NFTs will possess right to vote on DAO decisions.

 ## Getting Started